 This PPP track aims at engaging actors at all levels – from local to global – on the path to ensure sustainable water resource management.
 By bringing together relevant stakeholders this track seeks to foster greater knowledge sharing and coordination across sectors and political levels thus supporting the process of scaling the principles of the local PPPs to the global policies of multinational companies and related stakeholders.

-Session at 3GF20133GF 2013 featured a PPP session on this track.
+3GF 2013 featured a PPP session on this track.
 The session supported inter-sectoral coordination between economic sectors and water resources.
 Relevant multinational companies were invited in order to improve awareness of the existing local initiatives and also the constraints and opportunities to adjust the global policies to integrate the principles of the successful local initiatives.

 Click here to read the session summary